w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-available-prerecorded.md

 :term[Captions] are available for all prerecorded :term[audio] :term[content].

 :::except-when
-Except when the audio content is an alternative for text and clearly labelled as such.
+The audio content is an alternative for text and clearly labelled as such.
 :::

 :::tests